 In the event that your company in Ottawa or Eastern Ontario decides that corporate restructuring is the best course of action, it is important to plan for inevitable effects on the work environment.
 Staff and executives may be directly impacted by the layoffs if the business makes cutbacks.
 Others may realize that certain roles are too costly, causing them to worry about the stability of their own positions.
 Others may feel an indirect impact, finding the company merging with another and, thus, bringing in new colleagues and management.
 Such actions can also lead to a change in offices, either by moving into the space of the other company, and an almost inevitable shift in office politics and relationships.

 Raises may be postponed and demotions or changes in roles may even occur.
 Staff will likely need some time to adapt when there is reorganization, no matter how significant.
 An increase or decrease in the number of products or services available, cutting back on departments or employees, shutting down certain locations, purchasing a new location, and conducting training for new staff that may be hired, may be necessary for the business to keep running over the long-term.

 Corporate restructuring solutions are designed to help businesses in Ottawa and Eastern Ontario correct financial problems within a company to avoid bankruptcy, insolvency, and seizure.
-With 8 locations and 65 years of experience, we are a trusted source of information for corporate financial instability.
+With multiple locations and over 65 years of experience, we are a trusted source of information for corporate financial instability.